HVTN/hvtn.github.io/submissions.md

 For example, if you are submitting three poems and two works of fiction, you will send only TWO files: one containing the poetry submissions, and one containing the fiction submissions.
-(Fine art submissions are the exception to this rule)
+Fine art submissions may contain multiple image files.

 ### Submitting Poetry